 In New York City's Harlem circa 1987, an overweight, abused, illiterate teen who is pregnant with her second child is invited to enroll in an alternative school in hopes that her life can head in a new direction.

 Based on actual events.
 Brandon Teena is the popular new guy in a tiny Nebraska town.
 He hangs out with the guys, drinking, cussing, and bumper surfing, and he charms the young women, who've never met a more sensitive and considerate young man.
 Life is good for Brandon, now that he's one of the guys and dating hometown beauty Lana; however, he's forgotten to mention one important detail.
 It's not that he's wanted in another town for GTA and other assorted crimes, but that Brandon Teena was actually born a woman named Teena Brandon.
 When his best friends make this discovery, Brandon's life is ripped apart.
 Written by

 Written by Exene Cervenka and John Doe

 Performed by X. (as X)

-Published by Universal-Duchess Music Corp. o/b/o itself and Longitude Music (BMI)
+Published by Warner-Tamerlane Publishing Corp.
+(BMI) o/b/o itself and Eight Twelve Music

 Was this review helpful to you?